 Olie will be competing in a mix of short circuit races, both modern and Classic, and hopefullt the three big Road races, plus the Manx- budget allowing.

-It's getting even herder to find Sponsors willing to back racing, things are tough out there,
+It's getting even harder to find Sponsors willing to back racing, things are tough out there,

 So if ther's anyone out there wanting to get involved get in touch- you will be very welcome.